What are Metalworking Fluids?

 Comparing your counts with these levels will help you decide the quality of your metal working fluid.
 It will also help you select the treatment method if contamination is detected and economize performance.

-Should you have a question concerning contamination of metalworking fluids or our services contact our Help Desk, or fill out our Question Form and submit for priority attention.
+Should you have a question concerning contamination of metalworking fluids or our services contact us via email, or fill out our Question Form and submit for priority attention.
 Your questions will be answered within 48-72 hours.
 For immediate assistance call 905-290-9101.